JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 ---

 _With this story came a delightful cartoon, which Wolfgang Borutta had drawn, using as a model the miniature master universe which he had created for the July 1986 Melbourne Conference.
 This model, which really represented a quarter of the Master Universe, was built into a black box.
 Through the use of mirrors the illusion was created of a whole Master Universe, which slowly lit up, starting in the centre and moving out to the periphery.
-Wolfgang had, with the help of his friend Sean, recorded passages from The URANTLA Book, with beautiful music in the background.
+Wolfgang had, with the help of his friend Sean, recorded passages from The URANTIA Book, with beautiful music in the background.
 Anyone who watches this spectacle unfold before their eyes will marvel at the grandeur of it all._

 _I would like to add a little note to this story.
 Loui was one of the people who suggested to start a lunchtime study group here in Glen Waverley and he is still a regular member of that group._